janderydt/uamitgcm_ASE/README.md

-# Repository in support of De Rydt and Naughten, 2023
+# Repository in support of De Rydt and Naughten (2023)

 The repository contains scripts to